apache/flink/docs/programming_guide.md

 ### Execution Environment Level

-Flink programs are executed in the context of an [execution environmentt](#program-skeleton).
+Flink programs are executed in the context of an [execution environment](#program-skeleton).
 An execution environment defines a default parallelism for all operators, data sources, and data sinks it executes.
 Execution environment parallelism can be overwritten by explicitly configuring the parallelism of an operator.

-The default parallelism of an execution environment can be specified by calling the `setDegreeOfParallelism()` method.
+The default parallelism of an execution environment can be specified by calling the `setParallelism()` method.
 To execute all operators, data sources, and data sinks of the [WordCount](#example-program) example program with a parallelism of `3`, set the default parallelism of the execution environment as follows: